syncfusion-content/winui-docs/winui/Calendar/Navigation.md

 ---
 layout: post
 title: Navigation between views in WinUI Calendar control | Syncfusion
-description: This section describes about how navigate between views in the Calendar (SfCalendar) control.
+description: This section describes how to navigate between views in the Calendar (SfCalendar) control in WinUI applications.
 platform: WinUI
 control: SfCalendar
 documentation: ug